vishalbelsare/PyGeM/README.md

 > make html
 ```

 The generated html can be found in `docs/build/html`.
-Open up the `index.html` you find there to browse
+Open up the `index.html` you find there to browse.

 ## Testing
 We are using Travis CI for continuous intergration testing.
 You can check out the current status [here](https://travis-ci.org/mathLab/PyGeM).